 The AID/USID field contains an identifier for the sensing responder for the duration of the sensing session .
 If the sensing responder is associated with the sensing initiator the value is set to the sensing responder’s AID.
-If the sensing responder is not associated with the sensing initiator, the AID/USID field is set to the USID, which is assigned by the sensing initiator to identify the sensing responder.
+If the sensing responder is not associated with the sensing initiator (i.e., the AP), the AID/USID field is set to the USID, which is assigned by the sensing initiator (i.e., the AP) to identify the sensing responder.

-The Poll Assigned field in the Sensing Measurement Setup Request frame is set to 1 to indicate that the sensing initiator will poll the sensing receiver in each sensing measurement instance and is set to 0 otherwise(#737).
+The Poll Assigned field in the Sensing Measurement Setup Request frame is set to 1 to indicate that the sensing initiator will polls the sensing receiver in each sensing measurement instance and is set to 0 otherwise(#737).

 (#559)The CSI Variation Threshold subfield values are defined in Table 9-401s (CSI Variation Threshold subfield definition(#559)).